-Well, when we talk about Sindhi culture the first thing clicks to our mind is its famous Sindhi cap and Ajrak which itself represents the culture of Sindh.
-Ajrak is the shawl with a specific pattern combined with the colors of maroon, black and white.
-Sindhi consider Ajrak shawl as their tradition and presents to guests on different occasions to represent their culture.
+Well, when we talk about Sindhi culture the first thing that clicks to our mind is its famous Sindhi cap and Ajrak which itself represents the culture of Sindh.
+Ajrak is a shawl with a specific pattern combined with the colors of maroon, black, and white.
+Sindhi considers Ajrak shawl as their tradition and presents to guests on different occasions to represent their culture.
 While the famous Sindhi Topi has a cut at the front and embroidery along with small mirrors.

-In the rural areas of Sindh, their women used to wear embroidered shirts embellished with mirrors and this embroidery is specifically known as the Sindhi embroidery which is handmade and it’s also been sold in different areas of Pakistan.
+In the rural areas of Sindh, their women used to wear embroidered shirts embellished with mirrors, and this embroidery is specifically known as the Sindhi embroidery which is handmade and it’s also been sold in different areas of Pakistan.
 Sindhi style embroidery, patchwork, and beautiful patterns, and colors of Dupattas are famous across the country.
-Moreover, the quilts and bed sheets of Sindh are also famous for its embroidery and applique which also have been sold out across the world.
+Moreover, the quilts and bedsheets of Sindh are also famous for their embroidery and applique which also have been sold out across the world.

 Well, while talking about the culture of Sindh we can’t ignore the heavy silver jewelry the Sindhi women used to wear and they are known all over the world for this tradition.
 Aaj or Ivory bangles are still being used in the far rural areas of Sindh and their Kundan jewelry which has specific and different designs are also famous and demanding among people.
 Their shoes which they call it Khussa is also quite different from others as it has the big colorful flower o the top, while in men Sindhi Chappal is quite famous and also been used in different cities too under Shalwar Qameez.